 I am particularly interested in the topic of Multiple Chemical Sensitivities because I have this “invisible” disability.
 I’m especially sensitive to fragrances and it’s amazing how frequently I am unable to enjoy my life in such basic and essential areas as employment, education, and securing goods and services.
 Decision makers are not the only ones unaware of barriers to people with a chemical and environmental disability, so I feel compelled to make the rest of you aware of how your inadvertent choices can have a significant negative impact on those around you.

 Since fragrances permeate people’s personal hygiene (soaps, shampoos, deodorants, makeup, hair spray, and laundry products), it is difficult to avoid them.
-The accumulation of smells induces deadening of people’s senses, promoting the overuse of perfumes and colognes, which is even more perilous for an MCS sufferer.
+The accumulation of smells from your products induces a deadening of your senses, promoting the overuse of perfumes and colognes, which is even more perilous for an MCS sufferer.
 Needless to say, I am assaulted nearly everywhere I go, and because I must often avoid or remove myself from groups of people, those unaware of my condition consider me antisocial, snobbish, or weird.
 I can handle it—I’m an adult.
-But permit me, on behalf of children everywhere, to caution those of you who regularly interact with them.
+But, on behalf of children everywhere, I caution those of you who regularly interact with them.